James-Oswald/jamesoswald.dev/content/posts/LogicistMagesManifesto.md

 in the world believe "Monster A believes Monster B is an enemy" leading to a foundation for a form of control magic mind reading, and conjuration.
 Using metalogics we make make statements about spells as if they are objects, and spells may have their own meta atomic predicates "All spells can not destroy this rock" "The spell being cast by the monster infront of me will fail".

+{{< notice warning >}}
+**For Logicians**: One issue with metalogics allowing quantification over spells would be that we no longer have a finite domain (as the number of spells is infinite due it being isomorphic with the set of finite well formed formulae which is countably infinite) leading to potential issues with actual implementation.
+{{< /notice >}}

 The depth enabled by these logics is enormous but for world builders attempting to implement a logicist magic system in practice, particularly for games, should take into account the complexities of implementing these systems even for finite worlds,